edgexfoundry/blackbox-testing/docs/How-to-run-blackbox-testing.rst

 .. code-block:: bash

-        export FOR_REDIS=false #optional if Mongo is desired
+        export DATABASE=mongo #optional if Mongo is desired

 Optionally use local Docker Compose file rather than downloading from the repo.
 Note this overrides RELEASE.